Christianity in the Middle East: Ottoman Empire

-The Ottomans reinforced their eastern frontier with what they "considered a loyal Sunni Kurd element".
-They settled the Kurds in these regions in return for their support in their campaigns against the Persians.
-In 1583 Sultan Murad IV "gave huge provinces to the Kurdish tribe of Mokri", whose leader claimed to descend from Saladin.
+The Ottoman Turks reinforced their eastern frontier with what they "considered a loyal Sunni Kurd element".
+They settled the Kurds in these regions in return for their support in their campaigns against the Safavid Empire.
+In 1583, the Ottoman sultan Murad IV "gave huge provinces to the Kurdish tribe of Mokri", whose leader claimed to descend from Saladin.
 The French traveler Monsieur Tavernier noted that in 1662, Van and Urmia were purely Armenian; however, only a century later, another European traveler, Carsten Niebuhr, noted that both Turkomans and Kurds were involved in spreading disturbances.
 In 1840, Hortio Southgate visited these same regions, he was surprised by the "dramatic changes" and by "the decline in the number of the Armenians compared with the number of the new Kurdish settlers who then were still in the process of moving in".
 Southgate ascribed these changes to "the Kurdish persecution of the indigenous people".
 The inhabitants of Salamis, for instance, had been forced to leave.
 The Russian historian Minorsky at about the same time also stated that "the Kurds had occupied parts of Armenia permanently and were no longer living on their original land."
 According to Aboona, "the majorities, in particular the Kurds, rejected any form of coexistence" with Assyrians, and "in the eyes of the Kurds", the presence of Assyrian tribes in the midst of their own "settlements represented a serious challenge to their dominance of the region.
 The remaining Assyrian settlements prevented Kurdish settlements from forming a cohesive, homogenous ethnic block" and the "Kurds' aspirations remained unfulfilled".
 But when Nadir Shah invaded the territory of ancient Assyria in 1743 he got the full backing and support of the Kurds.
 This was a further step to "strengthening both the older Kurdish settlements, including those made after Çaldıran, and the newer ones that followed Nadir Shah's İnvasİon."
 Hence the Assyrians lost both land and numbers.
 After Nadir Shah's invasion, the "Assyrian tribes also faced further tightening of the Kurdish circle around their country".